denten-books/plain-text/2-device.md

 birth, like a book off a press [@moreno_who_1953, 236].

 Like king Thamus from Plato's *Phaedrus*, Moreno distrusts rote mechanization of thought itself.
-All forms of displaced agency fall under suspicion: "the plow, the pen, the book, the typewriter, the gun, the rocket, and the atomic bomb," radio and television, central planning, corporate governance and legal codex [@moreno_who_1953, 237-44].
-Contrary to my intuitions, this list includes both books and bombs.
-For Moreno, all such mechanisms conserve and externalize personal agency.
-With time, mechanized volition begins to govern without consensus or comprehension.
+All forms of displaced agency fall under suspicion: the plow, the pen, the book, the typewriter, the gun, the rocket, and the atomic bomb, radio and television, central planning, corporate governance, and legal codex [@moreno_who_1953, 237-44].
+Contrary to my intuitions, this list places both books and bombs at the same level of analysis.
+For Moreno, both instruments are similar in that they embody a detached form of agency.
+They both seem to act on their own accord.
+With time, volition so detached and mechanized begins to govern without consensus or comprehension.
 Splintered from its source, the robot staggers forth, *golem*-like, through books, laws, and social institutions.
 Near immortal, images of the past proliferate and crowd out the present.
 Moreno writes:

 > Once off the press, the parent, the producer, the author is immaterial; the
 > book goes to all places and to all people, it does not care where it is read